psaravind/FCND-Motion-Planning/writeup_template.md

 ### Implementing Your Path Planning Algorithm

 #### 1. Set your global home position
-Line 123:129 shows the first line of `colliders.csv` being read to extract lat0 and lon0 and using it to set the global home position using self.set_home_position() method.
+[motion_planning.py](./motion_planning.py#L123-L129) shows the first line of `colliders.csv` being read to extract lat0 and lon0 and using it to set the global home position using self.set_home_position() method.

 #### 2. Set your current local position
-Line 133 shows the code for setting up current location position using global_to_local() function and self.global_position and self_global_home
+[motion_planning.py](./motion_planning.py#L133) shows the code for setting up current location position using global_to_local() function and self.global_position and self_global_home

 #### 3. Set grid start position from local position
-Lines 138 to 145 shows the code reading the obstacle map, creating a grid with the given data and calculating the starting point on the gird.
+[motion_planning.py](./motion_planning.py#L138-L145) shows the code reading the obstacle map, creating a grid with the given data and calculating the starting point on the gird.

 #### 4. Set grid goal position from geodetic coords
-Lines 149 to 152 sets the hardcoaded goal position, the coordinates are convered to local coordinated to be used in the A* algorithm.
+[motion_planning.py](./motion_planning.py#L149-L152) sets the hardcoaded goal position, the coordinates are convered to local coordinated to be used in the A* algorithm.

 #### 5. Modify A* to include diagonal motion (or replace A* altogether)
-Lines 58 to 61 shows the diagonal movements and the corresponding cost of sqrt(2).
-These new actions were used in lines 92:99 along with with original movements.
+[planning_utils.py](./planning_utils.py#L58-L61) shows the diagonal movements and the corresponding cost of sqrt(2).
+These new actions were used in [planning_utils.py](./planning_utils.py#L92-L99) along with with original movements.

 #### 6. Cull waypoints
-The lines 166 to 180 shows the waypoint prunning, if the waypoint is already in the path between 2 waypoint, then the waypoint is removed, this is done by doing collinearity check lines 161 to 164, to determine if the waypoints are on the same line
+ [planning_utils.py](./planning_utils.py#L166-L180) shows the waypoint prunning, if the waypoint is already in the path between 2 waypoint, then the waypoint is removed, this is done by doing collinearity check in lines  [planning_utils.py](./planning_utils.py#L161-L164), to determine if the waypoints are on the same line

 ### Execute the flight
 #### 1. Does it work?